 This feature can be disabled when creating a container or a network, but it can cause unexpected behavior in your environment.

 In this way even if you do not call Terminate, something will keep your environment clean.
 It will also clean itself when there is nothing left to do.

+### THIRD

+This feature can be disabled when creating a container or a network, but it can cause unexpected behavior in your environment.

+Even if you do not call Terminate, Ryuk ensures that the environment will be kept clean and even cleans itself when there is nothing left to do.